Random Access for LEO Satellite Communication Systems via Deep Learning: Simulation Results

 \section{Simulation Results}

 This section evaluates the performance of the proposed deep learning-based random access framework for LEO satellite communication systems.
-The tapped delay line (TDL) channel model recommended for SatCom link-level evaluation~\cite{38.811} is employed as the channel model.
-We assume that GNSS-based timing advance and frequency offset pre-compensation are performed at the user side~\cite{38.811}.
+The tapped delay line (TDL) channel models recommended for NTN link-level evaluation in TR 38.811~\cite{38.811} and TR 38.821~\cite{38.821} are employed throughout this section, consistent with the 3GPP-standardized evaluation methodology.
+As mandated by 3GPP NR/NTN~\cite{38.811,38.821,38.213}, the user performs GNSS-based TA and Doppler pre-compensation prior to PRACH transmission, with residual offsets bounded by the user accuracy requirements in TS 38.133~\cite{38.133}.
 Other random access-related parameters are summarized in Table~\ref{tab:sim_params}.